exoego/gradle-version-catalogs-cli/README.md

 - If no `PATH` is provided, the current working directory is used.
 - Some manual intervention may be required.

-> [!WARNING]
-> If libs.version.toml already exists, it will be overwritten.

 ## Development

 ```bash